rjminchuk/Programming-Notes/md/git.md

 ```

 #### Resolving Rebase issue.
-When VS2017 hands on rebase, exec the command below, then go to Sync tab in the
+When VS2017 hangs on rebase, exec the command below, then go to Sync tab in the
 Team Explorer and hit pull.
 Resolve conflicts, commit merge with note "rebase", then push.

 ```sh